Redis Streams vs Kafka: 100K-500K ops/sec alternative

 if __name__ == "__main__":

-Reclaiming stale entries requires a separate process (or a periodic task within each consumer):
+Reclaiming stale entries needs a separate process (or a periodic task inside each consumer):

 def reclaim_stale_entries():